Kong/docs.konghq.com/src/gateway/kong-enterprise/dev-portal/customize/markdown-extended.md

 ## Prerequisites

 * Access to Kong Manager
-* The Developer Portal is enabled and running
+* The Dev Portal is enabled and running

 ## Specify the markdown rendering module in a document